19 Sep 2024

 Your policy has no cash value unless a valid claim is made, so even if you survive the policy, you won’t get any money back.

 Our Critical Illness Cover is designed to pay out if you’re diagnosed with certain critical illnesses and a successful claim is made.
-Your critical illness policy would then end; however, the life insurance policy would be unaffected.
+See the full list of illnesses that we cover.

 Not every illness is covered